7 min read

 You’ll see that this can be “a form of transcendent practice that allows you to go into your mind and optimize the very act of being human,” as he explains.

-Woman doing a meditation for anxiety in a garden
+A woman doing a meditation for anxiety outdoors in a garden

 Meditation offers lots of benefits, extending beyond just mental wellness.
 Think of it as your all-in-one wellness app, offering a variety of upgrades to your overall well-being, according to research done in the past few years.